 Managing Director, David Waddell, came along sporting his winners T-shirt from the last Independence Day shooting event – Clay Pigeon Shooting in 2019.
 Could he fend off the competition in Assault Rifle shooting?

-It soon became apparent that he would have a battle on his hand on the 50m range when HJ Office Administrator Alex Louise (Lexi) recorded a very impressive first round score of 18 hits from 20 shots.
+It soon became apparent that he would have a battle on his hand on the 50m range when HJ Office Administrator Alex Louise (Lexi) recorded a very impressive first-round score of 18 hits from 20 shots.

-With a seemingly unassailable lead at the halfway point, surely Lexi would walk away as 2021 champion?
+With a seemingly unassailable lead at the halfway point, surely Lexi would walk away as the 2021 champion?

 Cue a perfect 20 out 20 second round shoot from Josh Rapaport.
 Immediately the accusations flew that he had ‘done this before’.
 His denials were accepted but he did concede that he spends far too much time gaming at home!